Do you love old anime and manga? Maybe it's not just nostalgia.

 Often when the topic of retro anime and manga is brought and people express strange feelings towards them, like admiration stemming from an unkown reason, people usually ascribe it to nostalgia, probably because many people who bring up this topic have lived in that "golden era" as some describe it, but to me, the beauty and admiration towards old anime and manga is beyond just nostalgia, it seems as if there's a somewhat objective reason for why we love it so much, first I'll descibe my reasoning for saying this and second I'll explore what are the reasons.

-Okay so I watched anime when I was a kid, but the anime(s) I watched weren't plenty compared to what true anime fans watch, and they were the ones streamed through a channel or two, I also didn't watch some of the most known titles around the 2000s for example I barely watched an episode or two of Inuyasha (which I watched it fully a few years ago), neither did I watch Naruto nor One Piece nor any school-life anime, I also didn't read any manga back then, and I don't remember watching an anime to the end, probably except for the first season of Digimon, then and for a long period anime was almost abscent from my life, until a relative recommended me Death Note, this was in the mid 2010s I remember, afterwards, I became watching anime a lot, and I started reading manga too, my first attempts after this comeback were for major titles: Naruto, Bleach, Maid-Sama, Code Geass, Blood+, Kuroshitsuji, Fairytail, etc... you see, the world of anime and manga has a lot to bring and inspire, great epics and stories such as Attack on Titans, Dr. Stone, Golden Kamuy and others, and I started watching new stuff, titles that came out recently at that time, and a lot of them were good, I really enjoyed Mairimashita!
-Iruma-kun for example, the creativity is still there and with new advancemnts in technology and software, works are coming out with new artstyles and effects, and quicker than before but one day I felt something missing, something lacking, and to be honest, I felt something repetitive with many works that came out for example (and this is something I will write about later) I was actively pressured by some friends, and passively by the constant reminders on anime groups and fanbases, to watch some new and trending titles, especially what I call the trending 3: Black Clover, Jujitsu Kaisen, and Demon Slayer these are 3 great anime titles, with lots of great fights, drama and techniques, I watch a lot of clips and videos about them, but I couldn't get myself to watch them at all, not because they were bad in anything, actually they were so good, the animation and the plots were on another level, yet I felt as if I was able to predict them, and I admired the level of animation artistry but it didn't touch me, please undertand that I'm in no way trying to depreciate how amazing these titles or others, I just felt that I needed a break (and of course I may get back to watch them later) that's when I was re-exposed to old anime, from the 1990s and the 2000s, I re-watched Yu-Gi-Oh! and Yu-Gi-Oh!
+With new anime, the creativity is still there and with new advancemnts in technology and software, works are coming out with new artstyles and effects, and quicker than before, this should be taken into account and acknowledged but one day I felt something missing, something lacking, and to be honest, I felt something repetitive with many works that came out for example (and this is something I will write about later) I was actively pressured by some friends, and passively by the constant reminders on anime groups and fanbases, to watch some new and trending titles, especially what I call the trending 3: Black Clover, Jujitsu Kaisen, and Demon Slayer these are 3 great anime titles, with lots of great fights, drama and techniques, I watched a lot of clips and videos about them (the internet doesn't give you a chance to not do this anyways lol), but I couldn't get myself to watch them at all, not because they were bad in anything, actually they were so good, the animation and the plots were on another level, yet I felt as if I was able to predict them, and I admired the level of animation artistry but it didn't touch me, please undertand that I'm in no way trying to depreciate how amazing these titles or others, I just felt that I needed a break (and of course I may get back to watch them later) that's when I re-discovered old anime, from the 198s, 1990s, and the 2000s, I re-watched Yu-Gi-Oh! and Yu-Gi-Oh!
 GX and Digimon 1 & 2, I also watched Inuyasha (the first two episodes), Trapp Family Story, Hiatari Ryōkō!
-Maison Ikkoku (these last two are some of my favorites of all time), I continued reading Kuroshitsuji, started reading Shaman King, and I was so satisfied, I acutally couldn't stop myself taking screenshots from these works, the artstyle is so unique and the storytelling is carefully crafted, so here we go, this is my reasoning: for me, I wasn't really exposed to old anime and manga, I usually watched the recently published or still-streaming ones, just like retro console games, I've never owned or played a Gameboy Advance console, nor a Playstation of any kind, yet now I love them way more than modern console or mobile games, so it's not just nostalgia for me, there are factors that draw me more to the old school anime, and I can sum them up like this:
+Maison Ikkoku (these last two are some of my favorites of all time), I continued reading Kuroshitsuji, started reading Shaman King, and I was so satisfied, I acutally couldn't stop myself taking screenshots from these works, the artstyle is so unique and the storytelling is carefully crafted, so here we go, this is my reasoning: for me, I wasn't really exposed to old anime and manga, I usually watched the recently published or still-streaming ones, just like retro console games, I've never owned or played a Gameboy Advance console, nor a Playstation of any kind, yet now I love them way more than modern console or mobile games, so it's not just nostalgia for me, there are factors that draw me more to the old school anime (old school anime being said, could be new, it just follows and continues the legacy of the old school anime in many ways), and I can sum them up like this: